RAF Lakenheath: F-15 operations, 1992–present

-Lakenheath received its first McDonnell Douglas F-15E Strike Eagles in 1992.
+Lakenheath received its first McDonnell Douglas F-15E Strike Eagles in 1992, marking the beginning of continuous F-15 operations at the base.
 On 16 December 1992, the last F-111 departed the base.
-Along with its departure, the 493d FS was inactivated, but then reactivated as an F-15 Eagle squadron.
+Along with its departure, the 493d FS was inactivated, before being reactivated as an F-15C/D unit.
+The squadron received its first aircraft in November 1993 in preparation for its reactivation on 1 January 1994, achieving full operational capability in July 1994.

+On 22 March 2011, F-15E 91-0304 crash-landed and was destroyed in eastern Libya after reportedly suffering from a mechanical failure.
+Both crewmen ejected and were safely recovered.